Ana-Niko-byte/tag-track/README.md

 ![month feature](docs/images/month-selection.png)

-Users are given the option to select from 5 different currencies to record their expenses.
+Users are given the option to select from 3 different currencies to record their expenses.
 This feature integrates with the currencies Python library, enabling the display of corresponding currency symbols next to the users' expense and budget entries.
+Forex-python is used for converting values from one currency to another, e.g., for the logic calculating budget remainder.

 ![currency feature](docs/images/currency-selection.png)

 Users are given the option to select from 6 different categories to record their expenses.
 These categories represent columns in the month sheets, to which users can log their expenses.
 These same columns are replicated in the overview sheet, providing users with a detailed annual summary of their expenses across all categories.

-Furthermore, for a bit of fun, the user's input validation is tweaked so that a valid input prints an informal message with the user's chosen category.
-The message for categories 1-2 is different to categories 3-5.
-Category 6 _'Other'_ does not have a message associated with it, but validation is provided in the input message.
-An example for 'Online Shopping' (No.5) is presented below.
 After input, users are asked whether they wish to log another expense, or go to the next step (the conclusive expense table).

 The user may log several times for one category.
 If there is more than one expense log per category, the expenses are added together and the total is displayed in the conclusive user expense table and later logged to Google Sheets (if the user chooses to).

 ![category feature](docs/images/category-selection.png)
+Note: This image does not relate to the path followed through the application as it was taken at a later stage, but the journey and logic remains the same.

 ### Budget Input
 As mentioned, the user's month selection retrieves the corresponding Google Sheet with all relevant data already on it.
 This data includes a check for an existing budget previously logged by the user: